pthomaslab/abc_inference_transcription/README.md

 | GSE128365_SupplementaryData_RPE1_labeled_unsplicedUMI.csv.gz   |  labelled unspliced UMIs  |
 | GSE128365_SupplementaryData_RPE1_labeled_splicedUMI.csv.gz     |   labelled spliced UMIs   |
 | GSE128365_SupplementaryData_RPE1_metadata.csv.gz               |   cell-specific metadata  |

-It is suggested that the folder `data` of this repository is downloaded and placed in your local directory as it contains other necessary datasets.
-Additionally, it is recommended that all data files contained in the Zenodo repository are downloaded and placed in the same `data` folder.

 #### Load required packages and raw data